Independent Verification

 DRS_VERIFY_URL=http://your-drs-verify-instance:8080 pnpm exec drs verify bundle.json

-Or spin up your own drs-verify instance and point at it:
+Or run your own verifier and point the CLI at it:

 cd drs-verify && go run ./cmd/server &